 A: Yes, you can send audio from a compatible Samsung device to a pair of earbuds and a Bluetooth speaker, or to dual Bluetooth speakers.

-Q: Will automatic ear detection with the Samsung Galaxy Buds and Samsung Galaxy Buds Plus still work when using Dual Audio?
+Q: Will automatic ear detection with the Samsung Galaxy Buds Pro, Galaxy Buds 2, and Galaxy Buds Plus still work when using Dual Audio?

-A: Yes, media playback will still automatically pause when one listener removes their Samsung Galaxy Buds Plus from her ears.
+A: Yes, media playback will still automatically pause when one listener removes their compatible Samsung Galaxy Buds from their ears.
 In order to resume playback, the listener will have to reinsert the earbuds, and tap play from the Samsung Galaxy smartphone screen or via the true wireless earbuds’ onboard touch controls.

 Q: Can I output audio to two Bluetooth headphones on Android no matter the device?